A novel by Robert A. Heinlein, first published in 1958. Widely considered to be one of the best of his young adult novels.

 - No OSHA Compliance: Kip's spacesuit is a marvel of safety engineering, averting the trope.
 Peewee's cheap tourist model suit, on the other hand, plays the trope straight - any child that got lost on the Lunar surface would be doomed pretty quickly.
 No emergency radio?
 No water tank either, and the air tanks have bayonet-and-snap joints instead of the screwthread type that Kip has.

-- The tourist suits are meant to be as simple as possible to make them idiot proof, the idea being that tourists are all on short chaperoned tours.
+- The tourist suits are meant to be as simple as possible to make them idiot-proof, the idea being that tourists are all on short chaperoned tours — if a tourist accidentally bit the nipple off his water tube, he might drown in his helmet.
 Kip's spacesuit, on the other hand, doesn't have a compass, because it's meant to be used for space station work.

 - Pleading the Human Case: Or our planet will be "rotated" out of space-time.
 Without bringing the sun along.